Top Virtual Team Building Activities for Engineers

 How it works: Give your engineering team a quirky or challenging problem to solve in a few hours.
 It could be building a Slack bot that makes bad puns or automating something totally unnecessary (like rating lunch choices).

-Why it works: Hackathons let engineers flex their problem-solving skills in a playful environment.
+Why it works: Hackathons let engineers use their problem-solving skills in a playful environment.
 It feels like real work, but without the stress of deadlines.

 4. Collaborative Digital Art Jam